iannbing/hello-tree-view-menu/README.md

 # Introduction

-This is a MVP for TreeViewMenu React component.
-See [Demo](https://iannbing.github.io/hello-tree-view-menu).
+This is a demo app for [react-simple-tree-menu](https://github.com/iannbing/react-simple-tree-menu).
+See [Live Demo](https://iannbing.github.io/hello-tree-view-menu).

 ## Usage